Blog

 What are SOC 2 and ISO 27001?

-SOC 2 (System and Organization Control) is a voluntary standard developed by the American Institute of Certified Public Accountants (AICPA) that applies to service organizations handling sensitive customer data.
-The AICPA specifies that organizations must maintain control effectiveness to meet the 5 Trust Services Criteria—Security, Availability, Confidentiality, Processing Integrity and Privacy.
+SOC 2 (System and Organization Controls) is a voluntary standard developed by the American Institute of Certified Public Accountants (AICPA) that applies to service organizations handling sensitive customer data.
+The AICPA specifies that organizations must maintain control effectiveness to meet the 5 Trust Services Criteria—Security, Availability, Confidentiality, Processing Integrity, and Privacy.

-ISO 27001 or ISO/IEC 27001 is an international standard that outlines the requirements for developing and maintaining an effective Information Security Management System (ISMS).
-The framework’s goal is to maintain confidentiality, integrity, and availability of data to minimize information security risks.
+ISO 27001, also known as ISO/IEC 27001, is an international standard that outlines the requirements for developing and maintaining an effective Information Security Management System (ISMS).
+The framework’s goal is to maintain the confidentiality, integrity, and availability of data, thereby minimizing information security risks.

 The standard was developed in 2005 by the International Organization for Standardization (ISO) in partnership with the International Electrotechnical Commission (IEC).
 The current standard was updated in 2022 and you can learn more about ISO 27001 requirements here.

 SOC 2 and ISO 27001 are trusted frameworks for safeguarding data.
-SOC 2 emphasizes cybersecurity controls for customer data, while ISO 27001 focuses on the overall effectiveness of an organization’s ISMS (Information Security Management System).
+SOC 2 emphasizes cybersecurity controls for customer data, whereas ISO 27001 focuses on the overall effectiveness of an organization’s ISMS.

 Area of focusSOC 2 ISO 27001